L13/vscode-diff/README.md

 ## What's new in Diff Folders 0.32.0

-- Fixed updating list view if a file or folder has been deleted in current workspace.
+- Added updating list view if a file or folder has been deleted in current workspace.
+- Supports new version 0.18.0 of [Projects](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-projects)

 ## Index